johnsilver94/pizzaconstructor/README.md

 - [x] Logged

 1. Any accesible page
-2. Click on user dropdown menu
+2. Click on user dropdown menu from sidebar
 3. Click on Logout button

 #### Basket Interactions as a registered user